ndhg1213/ndhg1213.github.io/_pages/about.md

 <a href='https://github.com/ndhg1213/CMIDD'><img src='https://img.shields.io/badge/Project-Page-Green'></a>
 <!-- ![GitHub Repo stars](https://img.shields.io/github/stars/chenyangzhu1/MultiBooth?style=social&link=https%3A%2F%2Fgithub.com%2Fchenyangzhu1%2FMultiBooth) -->

-we introduce conditional mutual information (CMI) to assess the class-aware complexity of a dataset and propose a novel method by minimizing CMI.
+we introduce conditional mutual information (CMI) into dataset distillation to assess the class-aware complexity of a dataset and propose a novel method by minimizing CMI to constrain the complexity of synthetic datasets.

 </div>
 </div>